Anita Faulkner writes warm and fuzzy romcoms from her upcycled bureau near the glorious Cotswolds.

 Neil Lancaster is a crime writer who draws on his thirty-year career in law enforcement with both the military and Metropolitan Police to influence his writing.

-He now lives in The Scottish Highlands with his wife and son and cocker spaniel, Peggy.
+He now lives in The Scottish Highlands with his wife, son and cocker spaniel, Peggy.

 Faith Martin has been writing for over 25 years.
-She is the Kindle bestselling author of the 17 book DI Hilary Greene series, reissued by Joffe Books, as well as the new bestselling Ryder and Loveday Oxford-based mystery series for HarperCollins’ HQ digital.
+She is the Kindle bestselling author of the 18 book DI Hilary Greene series, reissued by Joffe Books, as well as the new bestselling Ryder and Loveday Oxford-based mystery series for HarperCollins’ HQ Digital.

 Imogen Martin writes sweeping, romantic historical fiction with a western flavour.